EvanZhouDev/bard-ai/README.md

 ### Why this library?

-TL;DR: It's small and it's simple.
+TL;DR: It's faster, smaller and it's simpler.

 I am aware there is another amazing library, [GoogleBard by PawanOsman](https://github.com/PawanOsman/GoogleBard).
+However, there are 3 main reasons why I'd advise to use `bard-ai` instead.
+1. This library up to 134% faster.
-However, it includes many features that are not _directly related_ to Google Bard itself.
+2. `googlebard` includes many features that are not _directly related_ to Google Bard itself.
 This library is designed to be the minimum code to use Bard. `bard-ai` has sufficient functionality for you to implement things like conversation saving to `localStorage`, but to make the library smaller and more flexible for the end user, I have left that part for your own application to implement.
+3. This library is also a ton smaller!

 ## Obtaining Authentication